-To this day, that particular dream is the only one I have remembered the dream exactly, and the couple accepted the call.
+To this day, that particular dream is the only one I have remembered words of my dream the night before.

+the dream exactly, and the couple accepted the call.
 As we headed home for the night, my counselor said, "I feel like I've just been schooled by the master."
-I smiled again because I knew it was true-both of us had been schooled by the Master.
+I smiled again because I knew it was trueboth of us had been schooled by the Master.